theweboftrust/wot.id/README.md

-# Safe Identity on the Web of Trust
+# Human Identity on the Web of Trust

 wot.id is a digital identity and communication platform that stricly implements the principles of self-sovereign-identity.
-Built on IOTA's advanced distributed ledger technology, wot.id enables secure, private, and fully decentralized identity management and peer-to-peer interaction.
+Built on IOTA's advanced distributed ledger technology, it is open to all digital actors, but enables secure, private, and fully decentralized identity management and peer-to-peer interaction.
 It does so with instantanous speed, maximum reliablitiy and zero fees.

-What makes wot.id different:
+It is based on the following principles:

 - **True Self-Sovereign Identity**: You own and control your identity data—no companies, no governments, no middlemen.
 - **Modular By Design**: Your identity isn't a monolithic profile but composed of secure, atomic data fragments you share selectively.